arresteddevops/ado-hugo/content/episode/dont-worry-do-care.md

-guests = ["ablohowiak"] # The names of your guests, based on the filename without extension. sponsors = ["sdt"] episode = "158" title = "Don't Worry, Do Care" images = ["img/social/fb/dont-worry-do-care.png"] hosts = ["jkerr"] # The names of your hosts, based on the filename without extension.
+guests = ["ablohowiak"] # The names of your guests, based on the filename without extension. sponsors = ["sdt"] episode = "158" title = "Don't Worry, Do Care with Aaron Blohowiak" images = ["img/social/fb/dont-worry-do-care.png"] hosts = ["jkerr"] # The names of your hosts, based on the filename without extension.
 #aliases = ["/##"]